-Look at the plot, and then plot the other three datasets.
-Now what do you think about the similarity of the four datasets?
+Now produce Scatter Plots of each dataset.
+What do you now think about the similarity of the four datasets?
 Is a straight line model appropriate for each of the datasets?

-What can you conclude about the relative importance of the numbers that characterize the data compared to a graphical exploration of the data?
+What can you conclude about the relative importance of the numbers returned by a least-squares fit compared to a graphical exploration of the data?